tylerlrhodes/blog2/content/posts/book-review-i-am-a-strange-loop.md

 To me the section in chapter 23, *There is no Free Will*, is an example of why I feel the book fell apart in some places.
-I seriouslly have some issues with just declaring *free will* a sacred cow, killing it, and then using the reasoning he uses in this section like its some kind of "proof" that there is no such thing.
-I mean, I wouldn't to so far as to say that he is totally wrong, I just thing he is missing tying so pieces together, that he lays out in the text.
+I seriously have some issues with just declaring *free will* a sacred cow, killing it, and then using the reasoning he uses in this section like its some kind of "proof" that there is no such thing.
+I mean, I wouldn't to so far as to say that he is totally wrong, I just thing he is missing tying some pieces together, that he lays out in the text.

 The experience of the self, through the *strange loop*, so far as our bodies experience feelings and emotions, is laid out through metaphor